madusanakcs/Chamod_Shyamal.github.io/_pages/about.md

 {: .text-justify}

 <span style="color:blue">*I am a proactive final-year B.Sc. engineering student majoring in Electronic and Telecommunication Engineering at the University of Moratuwa.
-With high programming skills and strong mathematical thinking, my interests predominantly lie in systems and high-performance computing, Machine Learning, Generative AI, Video Game Development, and Software Engineering.
-Email: chamodshyamal855@gmail,com*</span>
+With high programming skills and strong mathematical thinking, my interests predominantly lie in systems and high-performance computing, Machine Learning, Generative AI, Video Game Development, and Software Engineering.*</span>